blangwell/js-review/README.md

 ```

 ## HTML
-To generate HTML boilerplate code in VSCode, use the command `! tab/return`.
+To generate HTML boilerplate code in VSCode, use the command `! tab`.  \
 The CSS should be linked in the document's head like so:
 ```html
 <head>